zonemaster/zonemaster/docs/specifications/test-zones/README.md

-# Test zones and test data for verification of test case implementation
+# Test zones for verification of test case implementation

 ## Table of contents